BxCppDev/bxdecay0/README.rst

   part of the extraction and port to C++ of the standalone BxDecay0 from the original Bayeux_ *genbb* library module,
 * Ben Morgan (Warwick University): CMake build system and package reorganization.
+* Malak Hoballah and Laurent Simard (LAL Orsay) (support for DBD generator with gA process)

 References
 ===========